 Typically I perform a 7-count negative with a 5-count pause in the stretched position, but these numbers can vary.

 For reps, I tend to go much lower than usual, as the tempo is so slow.
 I usually perform 2-4 reps and 3-8 sets.

 Obviously, due to the slow tempo, loading will have to start lower but can be aggressively increased.
 Dr. Seedman suggests starting at around 50% of 1RM and progressing as high as 90%!

 For exercise selection, almost anything that can be safely loaded that you can perform with good technique is fair game.
 I’ve used it with multiple squat variations, Romanian deadlifts, pullups, rows, weighted-pushups, etc.

-Benefits of Eccentric Isometrics
+Benefits of EIs

 Finally, eccentric isometrics tend to be very forgiving on my muscles and joints.
-As I am heavily Olympic lifting based in my training, I take a lot of very fast impact loads.
+As I am heavily Olympic lifting based on my training, I take a lot of very fast impact loads.
 Eccentric isometrics are a nice break from the constant pounding and leave me feeling less achy after a training session.